OmarMiniesy/Notes/Windows/Active Directory/Trees, Forests, and Trusts.md

 ---
 ### Trust Relationships

-Domains arranged in _Trees_ and _Forests_ need to have _trust relationships_ configured between them to allow users to access content between these domains.
+Trusts are used to establish forest to forest, or domain to domain authentication.
+- This allows users to access resources in domains outside of their domains.

+Trusts can be _transitive_ or _non-transitive_.
+- A _transitive_ trust means that trust is extended to objects that the child domain trusts.
+- In a _non-transitive_ trust, only the child domain itself is trusted.

-There are _one-way_ and _two-way_ trust relationships.
+There are _one-way_ and _two-way_ (bidirectional) trust relationships.
+- _Two-way_ trusts means users from both domains can access resources.
-- Two-way trust relationships are formed by default when domains are joined in trees or forests.
+- _Two-way_ trust relationships are formed by default when domains are joined in trees or forests.
+- _One-way_ trust relationships allow users in the the trusted domain to access resources in the trusting domain.

 The direction of trust is opposite to the direction of access.
 - If a domain trusts another domain, then the trusted domain can access the resources of the domain that trusts it.